jluttine/cholmod-extra/README.md

 Copyright (C) 2012 Jaakko Luttinen, Aalto University

-CHOLMOD Extra Module is licensed under Version 3.0 of the GNU General Public License.
+CHOLMOD Extra Module is licensed under Version 2 of the GNU General Public License, or at your option any later version.
 See LICENSE for a text of the license.